Pelosi likely speaker again, but might require high-wire act

 The raging coronavirus pandemic, combined with routine illnesses and the usual risks of wintertime travel, could make attendance unpredictable for the first House roll call in months that lawmakers will have to attend in person.
 To avoid risks of exposure to COVID-19, the House altered its rules this year to let its members vote by proxy from their homes, but that change dies with the old Congress.

-“I’m fine,” Pelosi said when asked if COVID-19 absences were a concern.
+“I’m fine,” Pelosi said when asked if COVID absences were a concern.

 “It’s extraordinarily tricky” for Pelosi, said Rep. Tom Cole, R-Okla., an 18-year congressional veteran.
 Still, he said, he expects her to prevail “because I don’t see what the alternative is” for Democrats.